stupidmankind/BYpassDoc/docs/source/commands/puppeteerbrowsercreate.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected web browser.

 **Browser**
-	Select the browser
+	Select the browser.

 **Headless**
-	Open browser in background
+	Open browser in background.

 **Maximized**
-	Open browser in maximized window
+	Open browser in maximized window.

 **URL**
-	Please Enter the URL to navigate to
+	Enter the URL to navigate to.